 We also explore the correlation between the anomaly scores of the different methods on these two benchmark signals as well as background events.
 We train the methods in simulation and compare their results on identical events.
 For the weakly supervised methods, an amount of signal equivalent to the limit obtained from the inclusive search performed on the same dataset is used in the comparison.

 Because the anomaly scores of the different methods have varying ranges and distributions, we apply a preprocessing to standardize them before making a comparison.
-From the distribution of anomaly scores of a given method on a given sample, we use a quantile transformation to convert the distribution to a Gaussian of mean zero and a variance of one.
+From the distribution of anomaly scores of a given method on a given sample, we use a quantile transformation to convert the distribution to a Gaussian of mean zero and variance one.
 For example, the median anomaly score in the original distribution is mapped to a value of 0, and a score at the 16th percentile is mapped to a value of $-1$.
-We then create a series of 2D scatter plots comparing the normalized distributions of one method with another.
-Examples are shown in Fig.~\ref{fig:bkg_corr} for the background sample, and Figs.~\ref{fig:XYY_corr} and~\ref{fig:Wp_corr} for the \XtoYY and \Wp signals, respectively.
-We compute the Pearson correlation coefficient, which measures the linear correlation between the two distributions, as well as the distance correlation (DisCo~\cite{Kasieczka:2020yyl}), which also captures nonlinear relationships.
+We then investigate the correlations between the scores assigned by the different methods for background, \XtoYY, and \Wp events.
+Direct comparisons are shown as scatter plots in \cmsAppendix\ref{sec:score-comparisons}.
+In each case we compute the Pearson correlation coefficient, which measures the linear correlation between the two distributions, as well as the distance correlation (DisCo~\cite{Kasieczka:2020yyl}), which also captures nonlinear relationships.